RxJS-CN/RxJS-Ultimate-CN/observable-wrapping.md

 #Observable wrapping
-We have just learned in [Observable Anatomy](/observable-anatomy.md) that the key operators `next()` , `error()` and `complete` is what makes our Observable tick, if we define it ourselves, and that these methods triggers a corresponding callback on our subscription.
+We have just learned in [Observable Anatomy](/observable-anatomy.md) that the key operators `next()` , `error()` and `complete` is what makes our Observable tick, if we define it ourselves.
+We have also learned that these methods triggers a corresponding callback on our subscription.

-Wrapping something in an observable means we take something not an Observable and turn it into one so it can play nice with other Observables as well as it can now use [Operators](/operators.md).
+Wrapping something in an observable means we take something that is NOT an Observable and turn it into one, so it can play nice with other Observables.
+It also means that it can now use [Operators](/operators.md).

 ## Wrapping an ajax call
 ```
-var stream = Rx.Observable.create((observer) => {
+let stream = Rx.Observable.create((observer) => {
-   var request = new XMLHttpRequest();
+   let request = new XMLHttpRequest();

    request.open( ‘GET’, ‘url’ );
    request.onload =() =>{